Malaria: History

 The first pesticide used for indoor residual spraying was DDT.
 Although it was initially used exclusively to combat malaria, its use quickly spread to agriculture.
 In time, pest control, rather than disease control, came to dominate DDT use, and this large-scale agricultural use led to the evolution of pesticide-resistant mosquitoes in many regions.
 The DDT resistance shown by Anopheles mosquitoes can be compared to antibiotic resistance shown by bacteria.
 During the 1960s, awareness of the negative consequences of its indiscriminate use increased, ultimately leading to bans on agricultural applications of DDT in many countries in the 1970s.
 Before DDT, malaria was successfully eliminated or controlled in tropical areas like Brazil and Egypt by removing or poisoning the breeding grounds of the mosquitoes or the aquatic habitats of the larval stages, for example by applying the highly toxic arsenic compound Paris Green to places with standing water.

-Names

-Various types of malaria have been called by the names below:
+Eradication efforts